detlefs/FolderBookmarks/README.md

 the users profile script.

 Alias(es): `impbm`

+#### `Test-FolderBookmark`
+The function tests, if the specified path is stored in the bookmark list.
+If the path is found in the list, the function returns $true.
+Otherwise $false is returned

+This function can be helpful to implement a custom formatting in a customized prompt script.

+Alias(es): `testbm`

 ## Knowledge
 The bookmarks are stored to the user's profile path into a file with name `.folderBM.clixml`.